benjithedalilama/alice-frontend/final/final.md

 These principles improve development time and ease, enable me and outside developers to better improve the applications, and overall, lead to sustainable software systems: systems which support users and can be maintained effectively over time.

 ### Technical Overview
 Alice is a device management platform for industrial systems such as farms, factories, and other automated systems.
-Specifically, Alice excels in managing sensor and control systems.
+Specifically, Alice excels in managing sensor and control systems through the [web application](#appendixc)).

 Picture an automated farm with a sensor network full of temperature, humidity, soil pH, and other sensors.
 This farm has hubs: central nodes which receive data from sensors, while also being able to execute codes to control systems such as a drip irrigation system.
 This would allow the hub to monitor sensor data, and react to it in real time by executing codes in order to modify the farm environment.